imentos/dubai-teched/README.md

 Go to ```littlebits\config.json```
 ```
 {
-	// This value is for ardunio board
+	// This value is the Ubuntu USB port for Ardunio board.
 	"port": "/dev/ttyACM0",

 	// This threhold controls when the status change will be triggered.
 For example, 'free' or 'occupied'.